jackmoore/jackmoore.github.io/colorbox.md

   </tr>
   <tr>
     <td>$.colorbox.element()</td>
-    <td>This method is used to fetch the current HTML element that ColorBox is associated with.
+    <td>This method is used to fetch the current HTML element that Colorbox is associated with.
 Returns a jQuery object containing the element. <code>var $element = $.colorbox.element();</code></td>
   </tr>
   <tr>
     <td>$.colorbox.resize()</td>
-    <td>This allows ColorBox to be resized based on it's own auto-calculations, or to a specific size.
+    <td>This allows Colorbox to be resized based on it's own auto-calculations, or to a specific size.
-    This must be called manually after ColorBox's content has loaded.
+    This must be called manually after Colorbox's content has loaded.
     The optional parameters object can accept <code>width</code> or <code>innerWidth</code> and <code>height</code> or <code>innerHeight</code>.
-    Without specifying a width or height, ColorBox will attempt to recalculate the height of it's current content.</td>
+    Without specifying a width or height, Colorbox will attempt to recalculate the height of it's current content.</td>
   </tr>
   <tr>
     <td>$.colorbox.remove()</td>
-    <td>Removes all traces of ColorBox from the document.
+    <td>Removes all traces of Colorbox from the document.
 Not the same as $.colorbox.close(), which tucks colorbox away for future use.</td>
   </tr>
 </table>

 ## Event Hooks

-These event hooks fire at the same time as their corresponding callbacks (ie. cbox_complete & onComplete), but can be used to make a universal change to ColorBox, while callbacks are only applied to selected elements.
+These event hooks fire at the same time as their corresponding callbacks (ie. cbox_complete & onComplete), but can be used to make a universal change to Colorbox, while callbacks are only applied to selected elements.

   // Example of using an event listener and public method to build a primitive slideshow:
   $(document).bind('cbox_complete', function(){